-The Excelsior Scholarship program, in combination with other student financial aid programs, allows students who are New York State residents, and whose families earn $125,000 or less annually to attend a SUNY or CUNY college tuition-free.
+The Excelsior Scholarship program, in combination with other student financial aid programs, allows students who are New York State residents, and whose families earn $125,000 or less annually to attend SUNY Poly tuition-free.

 To receive the Excelsior Scholarship, an applicant must:

 - be a resident of NYS and have resided in NYS for 12 continuous months prior to the beginning of the term;

 - be a U.S. citizen or eligible non-citizen;

 - have either graduated from high school in the United States, earned a high school equivalency diploma, or passed a federally approved "Ability to Benefit" test, as defined by the Commissioner of the State Education Department;